 The 50 miler training plan just finish is ideal for completing your first event, or for runners with busy lives!

 Find out other ultramarathon training plans – for different goals and ability levels – by clicking here.

 How Many Days Per Week?:

-The majority of this plan features 4 or 5 days of training per week.
+The majority of this 50 miler training program features 4 or 5 days of training per week.